-- 114. The Letter will substantially frustrate the purpose, execution of, and member and school interest in these grants.
-For example, it is unclear how the grant programs will continue to work in light of the Letter's prohibition of state and school district practices related to diversity, equity, and inclusion, which are at the core of NEA's grant work. - 115.
+- 134. The Letter will substantially frustrate the purpose, execution of, and member and school interest in these grants.
+For example, it is unclear how the grant programs will continue to work in light of the Letter's prohibition of state and school district practices related to diversity, equity, and inclusion, which are at the core of NEA's grant work. - 135.
 NEA-NH is also harmed as an organization.
-The Letter has forced NEA-NH to divert its organizational resources to identify and counteract the Letter's impermissibly vague restrictions, and it has frustrated NEA-NH's mission of advocating for public school employees and for the kind of robust public education that will prepare the children of New Hampshire as citizens and members of society. - 116.
+The Letter has forced NEA-NH to divert its organizational resources to identify and counteract the Letter's impermissibly vague restrictions, and it has frustrated NEA-NH's mission of advocating for public school employees and for the kind of robust public education that will prepare the children of New Hampshire as citizens and members of society. - 136.
 NEA-NH advises members regarding job security, adverse employment actions, and what would rise to the level of termination of employment or discipline, including with respect to classroom instruction and conduct.
 NEA-NH also advises members regarding issues related to its members' ability to teach, including under collective bargaining agreements with local school districts, and the parameters of the New Hampshire's Educator Code of Conduct.
-NEA-NH is unable to properly advise their members on these issues because of the Letter's impermissibly vague terms and prohibitions. - 117.
+NEA-NH is unable to properly advise its members on these issues because of the Letter's impermissibly vague terms and prohibitions. - 137.
 NEA-NH also provides its members with the benefit of extensive professional development programming, which will be affected by the Letter's vague terms and prohibitions.
-For example, the Letter's vague terms and prohibitions and federal and state efforts to implement it will make it impossible for NEA-NH to provide meaningful professional development about what conduct may or may not result in threats of investigation or adverse enforcement under the Letter. - 118.
-NEA-NH also represents members in matters before the New Hampshire State Board of Education-both in licensure actions contesting alleged violations of the New Hampshire Educator Code of Conduct, and in actions representing educators appealing the non-renewal of their teaching contracts.
-Based on NEA-NH's experience with the enforcement of state censorship efforts by the New Hampshire Department of Education, NEA-NH will likely face questions from educators about how the enforcement of the Letter may impact their credentials.
+For example, the Letter's vague terms and prohibitions and federal and state efforts to implement it will make it impossible for NEA-NH to provide meaningful professional development about what conduct may or may not result in threats of investigation or adverse enforcement under the Letter.